lightning-tv/solid/docs/intro/basics.md

 `useMouse` adds support for remote controls like the LG Magic Mouse, while `useAnnouncer` integrates accessibility features, like screen reader voice-out for focused elements.
 All this out of the box.

+There are also a ton of [Solid Primitives](https://github.com/solidjs-community/solid-primitives) available that will help you with localstorage, debouncing, and other common app problems.

 ## The Power of JSX

 SolidJS embraces JSX for templating, which makes the development process feel super natural and fluid.
 JSX is well supported in editors and has been widely adopted thanks to React.
 Why change a good thing...